Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels

 \subsubsection{SNR-adaptability}

-We also consider a random SNR training strategy to evaluate the channel adaptability of the DeepJSCC-MIMO scheme.
-We train the DeepJSCC-MIMO model with random SNR values uniformly sampled from $[0,22]$ dB and test the well-trained model at different test SNRs, denoted by DeepJSCC-MIMO-universal.
-The comparisons in Fig. \ref{ViT_close_JSCC} show that there is a slight performance degradation compared to training a separate DeepJSCC-MIMO encoder-decoder pair for each channel SNR (up to $0.65$dB, $0.83$dB, and $2.1$dB for $R=1/24$, $R=1/12$ and $R=1/6$); however, the DeepJSCC-MIMO-universal brings significant advantage in terms of training complexity and storage requirements.
+We also consider a random SNR training strategy to evaluate the channel adaptability of DeepJSCC-MIMO.
+We train the model with random SNR values uniformly sampled from $[0,22]$ dB, denoted by DeepJSCC-MIMO-universal, and test it at different SNRs.
+The comparisons in Fig. \ref{ViT_close_JSCC} show that there is a slight performance degradation compared to training a separate DeepJSCC-MIMO encoder-decoder pair for each channel SNR (up to $0.65$ dB, $0.93$ dB, and $2.19$ dB for $R=1/24$, $R=1/12$ and $R=1/6$); however, DeepJSCC-MIMO-universal brings significant advantage in terms of training complexity and storage requirements.

 We can observe more performance loss in the high SNR regime.
 However, DeepJSCC-MIMO-universal still significantly outperforms the BPG-Capacity benchmark.
 We conclude that the DeepJSCC-MIMO-universal scheme can adapt to SNR variations with a slight loss in PSNR, especially in the high-SNR regime.